 - Can produce a slightly more finer, smoother textured flour than the Mockmill, hence producing more open crumb breads

-In conclusion, honestly, you can’t go wrong with either of the machines, but if you’re really after the smoothest, finest textured freshly milled flour, then the Komo wins, (here’s a link to the one I use).
+In conclusion, honestly, you can’t go wrong with either of the machines, but if you’re really after the smoothest, finest textured freshly milled flour, then the Komo wins, (here’s a link to the one I love because it mills really fast).
 In addition, the electric flour sifter attachment that can be used with it, (this one), can be a game changer in terms of saving time and getting more consistent results with your baking.

 However, if you’re after the best value for money, the Mockmill prices start from less than the Komo and is a very high quality, durable machine that produces great flour and breads.
 It holds a larger capacity of grain, and mills flour at a faster rate, which makes it more convenient if you want to include using freshly milled flour as part of a busy routine.